cirrascale/bert-ipu-quickstart/troubleshooting.md

 This document provides known bugs and common errors found when running the BERT IPU quickstart.

 ## Error:
-This error occurs at the tail end of trainng Bert on the SQuAD dataset in the validation step.
+This error occurs at the tail end of training Bert on the SQuAD dataset during the validation step.

 ```bash
 Traceback (most recent call last):